WachRod/TScore_JavaFX/README.md

 Another T Score calculation app.
 This is the first program for my JavaFX GUI.
 It looks very simple and plain  interface.

-I hope I will fixed it next time.
+I hope I will fix it next time.

 ![alt](TScoreJavaFX.png)